D.C. National Guard commander added as witness to hearing on Capitol attack

 The initial lineup of witnesses did not include any senior military officers, effectively shielding the military’s brass from scrutiny during a two-part joint hearing by the Senate Homeland Security and Governmental Affairs Committee and Senate Committee on Rules and Administration that began last week.
 In the first part, police chiefs and senior congressional security officials repeated their frustrations about what they described as a slow Defense Department response as Congress was violently breached.

-“I was very surprised at the amount of time and the pushback I was receiving when I was making an urgent request for their assistance,” said former Capitol Police chief Stephen Sund, who resigned in the aftermath of the attack.
+“I was very surprised at the amount of time and the pushback I was receiving when I was making an urgent request for their assistance,” said former Capitol Police chief Steven Sund, who resigned in the aftermath of the attack.

 Acting D.C.
-Police Chief Robert Contee went further, saying he was “stunned” by the response from the Department of the Army, calling senior Army officials “reluctant” to send the D.C.
+Police Chief Robert J. Contee III went further, saying he was “stunned” by the response from the Department of the Army, calling senior Army officials “reluctant” to send the D.C.
 National Guard to the Capitol.

-Defense officials have previously said they scrambled to get National Guard members to respond to the violence but were hamstrung by a lack of a plan by Capitol Police on how they might assist and agreements with District of Columbia officials that were designed to limit National Guard involvement in the city.
+Defense officials have previously said they scrambled to get National Guard members to respond to the violence but were hamstrung by a lack of a plan by Capitol Police on how they might assist and agreements with D.C. officials that were designed to limit National Guard involvement in the city.
 Those discussions came after thousands of National Guard members were deployed by the Trump administration in Washington last summer in response to protests for racial justice and unrest.

-Committee members initially invited Defense Secretary Lloyd Austin or his designee to participate in Wednesday’s hearing for the Defense Department, according to three officials familiar with the situation, speaking on the condition of anonymity because of the sensitivity of the issue.
+Committee members initially invited Defense Secretary Lloyd Austin or his designee to participate in Wednesday’s hearing for the Defense Department, according to three officials familiar with the situation, who spoke on the condition of anonymity because of the sensitivity of the issue.
 Austin tapped Robert Salesses, who is performing the duties of an assistant secretary of defense, to testify, they said.

 Other witnesses expected to testify include Jill Sanborn, the assistant director of the FBI’s counterterrorism divisions; and Melissa Smislova, a senior official performing the duties of an undersecretary in the Department of Homeland Security’s office of intelligence and analysis.